cnnoka01/Splunk-Projects/README.md

 index=web sourcetype="access_combined"
 | stats count as "Total Requests"
 ```
 - `index=web sourcetype="access_combined"`: This is the starting point.
-It tells Splunk to search for all events from our web access logs.
+It tells Splunk to search for all events from the web access logs.
 - `| stats count as "Total Requests"`: This command counts all the events and gives the final number a clean, readable name: "Total Requests".

 ![TotalRequestScreenshot](Screenshot_Search_TotalRequests.png)